Search

 Target Audience

-If you are looking for information about understanding work place harassment and violence in federally regulated workplaces, and the specific duties required of the designated recipient and employers, please see Harassment and Violence Prevention for Designated Recipients and Employers.
+Harassment and Violence Prevention for Employees helps employees understand harassment and violence in federally regulated work places to help them identify and respond to occurrences.
+If you are looking for information about creating a work place harassment and violence prevention policy and program in federally regulated workplaces, and the specific duties required of the designated recipient and employers, please see Harassment and Violence Prevention for Designated Recipients and Employers.

 Prerequisite